nabil-k/fluentui-react-native/packages/experimental/Switch/SPEC.md

 #### Focused state

 A focused `Switch` changes styling to communicate that the user has placed keyboard focus on it.
-This styling is usually the same to the one in the hovered state plus extra styling on the outline to indicate keyboard focus has been placed on the component.
+One aspect of that styling is the addition of a border.

 #### Pressed state